harryprince/getting-started-with-sparkr/contribute.rmd

 # Contributing

-This book has been developed in the open, and it wouldn't be nearly as good without your contributions.
-There are a number of ways you can help make the book even better:
+This book is being developed in the open, and I highly encourage you to contribute to make it better.
+You can contribute in one or more ways:

-* If you don't understand something, please
-  [let me know](mailto:h.wickham@gmail.com).
-Your feedback on what is confusing or hard to understand is valuable.

-* If you spot a typo, feel free to edit the underlying page and send a pull request.
-If you've never done this before, the process is very easy:
+* If you find a typographical error, feel free to edit the underlying page and send a pull request using the following steps:

-    * Click the edit this page on the sidebar
+    * Click the "edit this page" button on the sidebar

     * Make the changes using github's in-page editor and save.

-    * Submit a pull request including a brief description of your changes: fixing typos is perfectly adequate.
+    * Submit a pull request including a brief description of your changes e.g. "fixed typo"

-    * If you make significant changes, include the phrase "I assign the copyright of this contribution to Hadley Wickham" - I need this so I can publish the printed book.
+    * If you make significant changes, include the phrase "I assign the copyright of this contribution to Daniel Emaasit" - I need this so I can publish the printed book.

+* If you have any suggestions, comments, or there's something confusing in the book, please [contact me](mailto:daniel.emaasit@gmail.com).